Army sergeant charged in West Point crash that killed cadet

 Breaking News Emails

-An Army sergeant faces multiple charges including involuntary manslaughter in connection to the June rollover crash near a West Point training site that killed one cadet and injured nearly two dozen others.
+An Army sergeant faces multiple charges including involuntary manslaughter in connection with the June rollover crash near a West Point training site that killed one cadet and injured almost two dozen others.

 The charges are in violation of the Uniform Code of Military Justice, the Army spokesperson said.
 Strong is assigned to Task Force 1-28 in Fort Benning, Georgia.
 TF 1-28 could not immediately offer a comment on the charges.